AlSaqr-platform/he-soc/hardware/fpga/README.md

 make simple-padframe=1 scripts-bender-fpga-ddr

 ```
-To use the hyperram use `make scripts-bender-fpga`, without simple-padframe.
+To use the hyperram with 2CS use `make scripts-bender-fpga`, without simple-padframe.
+To use the hyperram with 4CS use `make scripts-bender-fpga-4cs`, without simple-padframe.

 You can also use the `exclude-cluster=1`, `exclude-rot=1` and `exclude-llc=1` option, in case you don't want to emulate the cluster/opentitan/llc as well.